Kitura/kitura.dev/content/docs/guides/sessions/codable-sessions.md

 }
 ```

-We will add our postSessionHandler and getSessionHandler later in this guide.
+We will add our `postSessionHandler` and `getSessionHandler` later in this guide.

 ---

 ##Step 2: Define your Session

 To use sessions with Codable routes, we need to model the structure of what we will store in the session.
-We do this by defining a Swift type that conforms to the TypeSafeSession protocol.
+We do this by defining a Swift type that conforms to the `TypeSafeSession` protocol.

-If you don't already have one, create a Middlewares folder:
+If you don't already have one, create a `Middlewares` folder:

 ```
 mkdir Sources/Application/Middlewares
 ```

-Create a new file, called CheckoutSession.swift:
+Create a new file, called `CheckoutSession.swift`:

 ```
 touch Sources/Application/Middlewares/CheckoutSession.swift
 ```

-Open your CheckoutSession.swift file:
+Open your `CheckoutSession.swift` file:

 ```
 open Sources/Application/Middlewares/CheckoutSession.swift
 ```

-We can use either a class or a struct for TypeSafeMiddleware here but we will use a Class.
+We can use either a class or a struct for `TypeSafeMiddleware` here but we will use a Class.

-Inside this file, define your CheckoutSession class:
+Inside this file, define your `CheckoutSession` class:

 ```swift
 import KituraSession